Skip to Content

 Bamburgh Castle

-Sixteen of its rooms are open to the public, with around 2000 items of art, furniture, armour and china on display.
-There’s also an archaeological museum showing some of the Anglo-Saxon finds that have been uncovered around the castle, and an aviation museum with a display of old planes, wartime artifacts and the history of the Armstrong family.
+Sixteen rooms are open to the public, showing off some of Armstrong’s 3000-strong collection of art, furniture, armour and china.
+There’s also an Archaeological Museum with Anglo-Saxon finds unearthed around the castle, and the Armstrong & Aviation Museum for vintage planes, wartime artefacts and the story of the Armstrong family.

 Bamburgh Castle interiors